PasamonteG/SQLDI_Install/SQLDI_V13_Lab_Exercises.md

 In further versions of this system, there will be additional data science datasets loaded into Db2 tables to explore.
 In this instance we will just pick a simple sample table and walk through the process to "Enable AI"

+***Return to the Database Connections Page, and List AI Objects***

 ![addtab01](sqldiimages/addtab01.png)

+***Click on "Add Object", use the schema drop down to select a schema (Q), press the search button (magnifying glass on the right)***

 ![addtab02](sqldiimages/addtab02.png)

+***Choose a table to train (eg: Q.SALES).
+Press "Enable AI Query"***

 ![addtab03](sqldiimages/addtab03.png)

+***Select some or all of the columns.
+Optionally specify a key column.
+Press "Next***

 ![addtab04](sqldiimages/addtab04.png)

+***Option to filter columns out.
+Press "Enable"***

 ![addtab05](sqldiimages/addtab05.png)

+***Confirm "Enable"***

 ![addtab06](sqldiimages/addtab06.png)

+***Observe the status of the table recorded as 'Enabling"***

 ![addtab07](sqldiimages/addtab07.png)

+***Check the Spark Web UI, to see that the training job is running***

 ![addtab08](sqldiimages/addtab08.png)

+***When finished, check the status of the table is "Enabled"

 ![addtab09](sqldiimages/addtab09.png)

+Job Done.
+It's a simple process.
+The run time will depend on the volume of data, the processor speed, and whether your system is a Z16 with a Telum AIU.
+Be aware that the ZVA environment is a tiny emulated system for a functional demo without Telum, and times are not representative of what you will get on a real Z server.

 ## Lab #4 Define a View against the sample table, and AI-Enable the view

+Views and Aliases can also be AI-Enabled.

+Views are important, so that you can bring all the columns of interest into a single logical table for model training.

+Likewise, Aliases against remote objects (eg: VSAM or IMS data sources connected by Data Virtualisation Manager) can open up data that is often considered inaccessible for analytics purposes.

+Optional Exercise.
+Define a view against the DSNAIDB.CHURN table, and then enable AI Query against that view.
+Use SPUFI, Db2 Admin Tool or DB2CLP as you please.

 ## Lab #5 Review the underlying configuration that is required to support SQLDI